WEGFan/Geometry-Dash-Savefile-Fix/README.md

 ## Installation

 You need to install at least [Python 3.6](https://www.python.org/downloads/) to run this program.
-Or just download the [release](https://github.com/WEGFan/Geometry-Dash-Savefile-Fix/releases) for Windows (Windows XP not supported, sorry) so you don't need to install Python.
+Or just download the [release](https://github.com/WEGFan/Geometry-Dash-Savefile-Fix/releases) for Windows (requires at least Windows 7 with Service Pack 1) so you don't need to install Python.

 ## Not working?